ronilaukkarinen/md-wysiwyg-editor/README.md

 ## Features

 * Rich-text/WYSIWYG markdown editor.
 WYSIWYG, markdown, and split-screen editing modes.
-Bidrectional live updating between views.
 * Open and save files as markdown, HTML, or plain text.
-File association / "open with" support for these file formats.
-This functionality is implemented via the new Native File System API.
+File association / "open with" support in the native file manager for these formats.
+The file handling functionality is implemented via the Native File System API.
 The web browser must support this API and it must be enabled.
-* Rich-text editing mode is restricted essentially to the formatting options of markdown and a small amount more.
+* Rich-text editing mode is restricted to the formatting options of markdown and a small amount more.
 The rich-text features that are supported include headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines.
-Everything else—e.g. font size, colors, alignment, positioning, etc.—is automatically filtered and discarded as soon as it enters the editor.
+Everything else—e.g. font size, colors, alignment, positioning, etc.—is automatically filtered as soon as it enters the editor.
 * Automatic conversion of typed markdown syntax into rich-text formatting in rich-text editing mode.
 For example, typing `# Header title` will make an H1 header and typing `This text is bold` will give bolded text.
 In addition to markdown syntax, certain strings will convert to special characters (namely `--` to en dash and `---` to em dash).
 See [pattern-conversions.md](docs/pattern-conversions.md) for a list of conversions.
-* Keyboard shortcuts for editing, formatting, and so forth. (except where prevented by browser—e.g., Ctrl+N for new file in non-app mode).
+* Extensive keyboard shortcuts.
 See [keyboard-shortcuts.md](docs/keyboard-shortcuts.md) for a list.
 * Works offline when installed as a PWA.
 * Works on mobile and installable as an app (via add to homescreen).
 * Light and dark modes.